Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 Ask about employment, including current and past positions.

 How long has the applicant worked at their current and previous jobs?
-Look for inconsistencies because their income is crucial to stability and you getting those rent checks on time.
+Look for inconsistencies because their income is crucial to the stability and you getting those rent checks on time.

 I like to ask questions that pertain to future goals and aspirations, as it applies to the living situation.
 Are they only looking for a temporary place to live, or is this a long-term situation?
 Do they travel a lot for work?